neurobooth/neurobooth-os/docs/arch/adding_a_device.md

       - your_device             # ← here
 ```

-Most devices go on an acquisition server.
-EyeLink and Mouse are the only ones
+Most devices go on an acquisition service.
+In a typical multi-machine
+deployment there are *two* acquisition services — one on the dedicated ACQ
+host (cameras, iPhone, the main microphone, ACQ-side Mbients) and a
+secondary one on the STM host (the Mouse and the STM-side Mbients).
+The
+presentation service runs on the STM host too but carries only `Eyelink_1`
-that currently run on the presentation server.
-The control server has no
+and the `marker` stream; the control service has no devices at all.
+The
-devices.
+single-machine `laptop` config collapses these so Mouse and marker land on
+the presentation service directly.

-`DeviceManager` reads this list at startup (`SERVER_ASSIGNMENTS` in
+`DeviceManager` reads its assigned list at startup (`SERVER_ASSIGNMENTS` in
-`lsl_streamer.py`), and each server brings up only the devices assigned to it.
+`lsl_streamer.py`), and each service brings up only the devices assigned to
+it.
+A device that is assigned to this service but not referenced by any
+task (the marker is the canonical example) is still brought up — its
+`DeviceArgs` come from `metadator.read_devices()` rather than from a
+task's device list.

 ## Worked example: `MouseStream`